 According to the U.S. Apple Association, around 100 varieties are grown in the United States today, but these are the most popular among consumers:3

 Health Benefits of Apples

-Other minerals in apples include iron, copper, zinc, phosphorus, calcium, and potassium, which are important components in helping to control heart rate and blood pressure.
-All these good things and more explain why apples can legitimately be called a “super food.”
+Minerals found in apples include iron, phosphorus, calcium and potassium, which are important components in helping regulate blood pressure.12 All of these elements and more demonstrate why apples can legitimately be called a "superfood."